The Silverton Jamboree

 Undeniably, The Reverend Horton Heat, aka Jim Heath, is the biggest, baddest, grittiest, greasiest, greatest rocker that ever piled his hair up and pounded the drinks down.
+One of his signature quirks, the Rev wears a number of outrageously large sterling silver rings on both hands and during his set is known to hold his hands up to the lights to show off his jewelry.
+He may have invented the term "statement rings" in an interview with Rolling Stone in 1987.
 Without question, for all of his outlandish antics, blistering stage performances and legendary musical prowess, the one thing The Rev always gets asked about is the story behind his unusual and rather clerical moniker.
 "Well, there used to be this guy who ran this place in Deep Ellum, Texas who used to call me Horton- my last name is Heath," says The Rev. "Anyway, this guy hired me and right before the show he goes, 'Your stage name should be Reverend Horton Heat!
 Your music is like gospel'... and I thought it was pretty ridiculous.
 So I'm up there playing and after the first few songs, people are saying, 'Yeah, Reverend!'
 What's really funny is that this guy gave up the bar business, and actually became a preacher!
 Now he comes to our shows and says, 'Jim, you really should drop this whole Reverend thing.'"

 And the Rev's got some loyal following - his shows are always packed, so show up early.
 And he's definitely an influencer - lots of sound alikes.
 And so it even goes for accessories.
 He showed up one night wearing a couple of womens choker collar necklaces, and the store that sold them sold out the next day!
 Fashion followers want to wear the same cool that he does whether it's jewelry or capes.
 The fans know when their guy is cool!